cap-js/docs/node.js/best-practices.md

 ### Additional Advice

-**Using  _npm-shrinkwrap.json_** — only if you want to publish CLI tools or other 'sealed' production packages to NPM.
-Unlike _package-lock.json_, it _does_ get packaged and published to NPM registries.
-See the [NPM documentation](https://docs.npmjs.com/cli/v8/configuring-npm/package-lock-json#package-lockjson-vs-npm-shrinkwrapjson) for more.
+**Using  _npm-shrinkwrap.json_** — only if you want to publish CLI tools or other 'sealed' production packages to npm.
+Unlike _package-lock.json_, it _does_ get packaged and published to npm registries.
+See the [npm documentation](https://docs.npmjs.com/cli/v8/configuring-npm/package-lock-json#package-lockjson-vs-npm-shrinkwrapjson) for more.

 <div id="prerelease-sap" />